 Illinois MCSAP Officers along with the ISP will conduct roadside/fixed scale inspections throughout the state targeting high crash corridors at various times to ensure a well rounded inspection program.
 Additionally, the IDOT and the ISP will enforce action against motor carriers who have had their operating authority revoked and are still operating and/or those who are operating in violation of an FMCSA out-of-service order.
 If a carrier is operating in violation of FMCSA out-of-service order, Illinois will notify the FMCSA Division Office of those carriers.
 IDOT and the ISP will ensure each motor carriers' authority and operating status are confirmed with every inspection.
 Illinois DOT officers utilize Query Central while the majority of the Illinois State Police Officers utilize NLETS.

-During 2018, the ISP will make additional enhancements to TraCS, a third party inspection software to address the identifying of out-of-service carriers at roadside.
-The total number of inspections has been adjusted to reflect a number Illinois believes it will be able to achieve while still maintaining a strong enforcement program.
-Of the approximately 830 ISP Officers, Sergeants and Supervisors noted, approximately 750 are Level III traffic enforcement only certified.
+During 2018, the ISP made additional enhancements to TraCS, a third party inspection software to address identifying of out-of-service carriers at roadside along with several other data quality enhancements.
+Additional detailed information on the TraCS enhancements are outlined within the Enforcement of the Federal Out of Service section.

+Illinois State Police had approximately 110 officers retire last year and therefore ISP has projected to target the same number of inspections as last year as an achieveable goal.
+Of the approximately 830 ISP Officers, Sergeants and Supervisors noted, approximately 725 are Level III traffic enforcement only certified.